skyreflectedinmirrors/CentralScrutinzer-bot/README.md

 **Note**:
 * In this section S: is short for the subject line and B: for the message body.
 * [option1]/[option2]... indicates that one of the two (or more) options should be selected
-* Anything in parentheses (or after parenthetic text) is simply a comment
+* Anything after a -- is simply a comment
 * Line breaks are important.
 The text you send on reddit should have line breaks where outlined here (use the preview feature of RES to be sure if needed)

 ##Available comands